Livin' on a Prayer: Music video

 The music video was filmed on September 17, 1986, at the Grand Olympic Auditorium in Los Angeles, California and was directed by Wayne Isham.
 It starts with a silhouette of the band walking down a hall, followed by shots of the band rehearsing, filmed in black and white, then playing in front of a crowd, in color.
 Near the beginning of the song, Jon puts on a harness that is being attached to wires by professional stunt coordinators and stunt spotters, and during the final chorus, he soars over the crowd.

 The video reached 1 billion views on YouTube (the band's second song to do so) on February 1, 2023.

 Alternative versions

 In the 1989 MTV Video Music Awards, Jon Bon Jovi and Richie Sambora performed acoustic versions of this song and "Wanted Dead or Alive".
 While MTV Unplugged was already in development by the time of this event, its showrunners have credited the pair's performance with influencing the show to go from initially being meant only for "young, up-and-coming artists" into being a simplified showcase for the "big, stadium, electric-arena-type acts".

 A re-recorded and slower version of the song, "Prayer '94," also appeared on U.S. versions of the band's Cross Road hits collection.

+A parody of the song was used in a 2026 Super Bowl commercial for State Farm Insurance.
+Jon Bon Jovi appears in the commercial called "Stop Livin' on a Prayer".